Param141/Param141/README.md

 # Hi, I'm Param Sharma 👋

 I am an **AI/ML Researcher and Computer Science Engineer** driven by the intersection of **Applied Mathematics, Deep Learning, and Quantitative Finance**.
-My technical focus lies in building high-performance, real-world systems—ranging from edge-optimized **TinyML** architectures to **Computer Vision** frameworks for real-time analytics.
+My technical focus lies in building high-performance, real-world systems—ranging from edge-optimized **TinyML** architectures to **Computer Vision** frameworks & **Hybrid transformer-optimizer** frameworks for real-time analytics for real-time analytics.

 Currently pursuing my B.Tech in Computer Science at **BIT Mesra**, I am deeply interested in **Probabilistic Modeling, Optimization, and Stochastic Processes**.
 My goal is to apply rigorous mathematical theory to impactful problems, whether in advanced AI research labs or the high-frequency trading (HFT) sector.